jlaraya1/jlaraya1/README.md

 *School of Physics, University of Costa Rica*
 📚 Lecturer in courses: "Laboratory of General Physics III", "Meteorological Instruments and Observing Systems", and "General Physics I".

-## 🌍 Participation in Conferences

-- **Testing and Implementing Quality Control Algorithms for Temperature and Precipitation**.
-WMO Technical Conference, Geneva, Switzerland, December 2006. 🎤
-- **Quality Control Algorithms for Radiosonde Data**.
-XXVI Mini-Congress, San José, Costa Rica, December 2007. 🌎

-## 🏆 Participation in Evaluation Committees

-- Instituto Tecnológico de Costa Rica, Universidad Nacional, Universidad Estatal a Distancia.
-2024.
-Awarded a certificate for participation in the evaluation committee for the Doctorate in Natural Sciences for Development. 🎖️

 ## 🎓 Special Courses

 - **Intermediate Level Certificate in English**